-Professor Edwards' KCL Pure profile
+Professor Edwards' Pure profile

 Professor Kawal Rhode, Academic lead for Education

-In 2007, Prof. Rhode was appointed Lecturer in Image Processing at King’s College London, Senior Lecturer in 2011, Reader in Biomedical Engineering in 2015 and Professor in 2016.
+In 2007, Professor Rhode was appointed Lecturer in Image Processing at King’s College London, Senior Lecturer in 2011, Reader in Biomedical Engineering in 2015 and Professor in 2016.
 His current research interests include image-guided interventions, intelligent mechatronics systems for interventions and ultrasound imaging, 3D printing in healthcare and pedagogy for biomedical engineering.

-Professor Rhode's KCL Pure profile
+Professor Rhode's Pure profile

-Professor Paul Marsden, Academic lead for Development, Diversity & Inclusion
+Dr Andrew Melbourne, Academic lead for Development, Diversity & Inclusion